arkabhat/watermarking-policy/README.md

 # watermarking-policy
-Repository of artifacts for submission titled: An Analysis of Discourse on “AI Watermarking” Policy
+Repository of artifacts for submission titled: An Analysis of Discourse on “AI Watermarking” Policy.